We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Super Glue or Crazy Glue — Both of these products are widely available.
 They will do the job but may take a little time to set up.
 If there is the slightest bit of dirt of debris on your surfaces, you may have a problem with everything staying in place over the long term.

 - Gorilla Glue — This is another product that can be found in most hardware or home improvement stores.
+It’s great for a shower as it’s usually water activated.
 There are several formulas available depending on the materials you are gluing and the different colors of the finished product, so make sure you read the labeling to get the right one for your project.

 - Liquid Nails — Just like the name implies, Liquid Nails is a powerful adhesive that can sometimes substitute for, or improve upon, standard construction joining methods (like nails or screws).
 They make interior formulas that combine water resistance and strong adhesion.
 The container is usually pretty large and works best with an applicator gun.
-If you don’t have other more immediate uses for this product, you might prefer to use something in a smaller size for the simple job of replacing your shower door magnetic strip.
+A great characteristic is that this takes much longer to set, meaning you’ve got more time to set things in place.

 Whatever product you choose for gluing, make sure to have some damp paper towels on hand to wipe off excess glue as you install the new magnetic strip.
 I also suggest wearing disposable gloves to keep you from gluing fingers together.
 (If you get glue on your skin, try removing it with an oily substance, like olive oil, coconut oil, or even peanut butter.
 If that doesn’t work, try paint thinner or nail polish remover — though these can be harsher on your skin.)